Released: Friday 8 May and updated Wednesday 13 May

 At the meeting, appointments to key council positions are due to be formally made including chairman, leader of the council, cabinet members and committee members.

-You can see the agenda and watch the meeting live (or the webcast at a later date).
+See the agenda and watch the meeting live (or the webcast at a later date).

 West Sussex County Council was not the only council to hold elections here in the county.